-(e)

-The chairperson shall endeavour to arrange teaching duties in a manner acceptable to each faculty member.
+(e) The chairperson shall endeavour to arrange teaching duties in a manner acceptable to each faculty member.
 Normally, the assignment of scheduled instruction shall be concentrated in two (2) consecutive terms of any academic year ending August 31.

-(f)

-The chairperson shall give consideration to the fFactors affecting faculty teaching workload which shall include, but are not necessarily be limited to, the following:
+(f) The chairperson shall give consideration to the fFactors affecting faculty teaching workload which shall may include, but are not necessarily be limited to, the following:

-the number of separate courses taught by each faculty employee;

-the number of scheduled contact hours per course;

-the number of hours of preparation, grading, and administration per course;

-the number of students enrolled, on average, per course;

-the number of hours of student counselling per course;

-the level (introductory, upper year, graduate, etc.) of each course;

-the type (lecture, seminar, project, undergraduate thesis, etc.) of each course; (viii)

-assistance of graduate students or colleagues in the teaching of courses;

-additional hours of preparation required for a new course;

-the relation of thesis and special project supervision to classroom teaching;

-(X1)

-the relation of the individual faculty employee's teaching responsibilities to his/her research and scholarship;

-comparison of faculty workload at Carleton with that of other universities in Ontario; (xiii)

-the relationship between workload policy and other aspects of long-range academic planning;

-whether the course is filmed or videotaped.

-the availability of teaching assistants

-the supervision of teaching assistants

-(xvii) the career stage of the member.
+- (i) the number of separate courses taught by each faculty employee; - (ii) the number of scheduled contact hours per course; - (iii) the number of hours of preparation, grading, and administration per course; - (iv) the number of students enrolled, on average, per course; - (v) the number of hours of student counselling per course; - (vi) the level (introductory, upper year, graduate, etc.) of each course; - (vii) the type (lecture, seminar, project, undergraduate thesis, etc.) of each course; - (viii) assistance of graduate students or colleagues in the teaching of courses; - (ix) additional hours of preparation required for a new course; - (x) the relation of thesis and special project supervision to classroom teaching; - (xi) the relation of the individual faculty employee's teaching responsibilities to his/her research and scholarship; - (xii) comparison of faculty workload at Carleton with that of other universities in Ontario; - (xiii) the relationship between workload policy and other aspects of long-range academic planning; - (xiv) whether the course is filmed or videotaped. - (xv) the availability deployment and supervision of teaching assistants - (xvi) the supervision of teaching assistants - (xvii) the career stage of the member.